AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 ### f) Stopping fuzzing, restarting fuzzing, adding new seeds

-To stop an afl-fuzz run, simply press Control-C.
+To stop an afl-fuzz run, press Control-C.

 To restart an afl-fuzz run, just reuse the same command line but replace the `-i directory` with `-i -` or set `AFL_AUTORESUME=1`.